 Course content Week Theme Contents 1st Introduction class Why does Japan matter for social scientists?
 How do we look at society?
 What is Japan's exceptionalism?
 2nd Household, family and kinship Traditional family - the ie system; changes in the family structure; demographic transition 3rd Japan's economic miracle, the lost decade, and eco- nomic slowdown What is Japan's economic miracle and why it happened?
 What changed afterwards and how have economic factors effected society?
 4th Education and early socialisation Education is seen by many observers of Japan as the key to understanding Japan's economic success.
 How has this been achieved?
 What is passed on through the education system?
 How has it changed?
 5th Minorities, marginal groups, and social inequality Japan is said to be a homogeneous society; how to make sense of minorities and marginal groups?
 How has inequality changed in the past decades?
 6th Multiculturalism and globalisation Is Japan increasingly multicultural?
 What have been the effects of globalisation on society?
 7th Gender and sexuality How are men and women socialised in Japan?
 What roles are open to them in society?
 How do concepts of gender relate to ideas about sexuality?
 8th Mass consumption and popular culture What are peculiar features of mass consumption in Japan and of Japan's media system?
 What does popular culture phenomena tell us about Japan's society?
 9th Law and order How can one explain Japan's extremely low crime and litigation rates?
+10th Japan's diplomacy, foreign policy, and soft power How did Japan government capitalized on and promoted popular culture products as a form of soft power?

-10th Social welfare and social What is the best way to view Japanese social policy?
-In its own policy terms (the so-called Japanese welfare state) or in comparative per- spective?
-What happens to those in Japan who are unable to look after themselves?
-11th Religion and spirituality Japanese do not see themself as 'religious', but why have so many new religions sprung up in Japan since the Tokugawa period and particularly in the post-war period?
-12th Death and illness What is distinctive about Japanese cultural attitudes towards death, suicide, health, and illness?
+11th Religion and spirituality Japanese do not see themself as 'religious', but why have so many new religions sprung up in Japan, particularly in the post-war period?
+12th Death, illness, and ageing What is distinctive about Japanese cultural attitudes towards death, suicide, health, and illness?
 How are pathologies culturally constructed and how are they dealt with?
 13th Students presentation 14th Students presentation

 Students are expected to participate actively in class discussions.
-A signup sheet for presentations will be passed around on week two.

-Compulsory readings must be completed before the classes.
+Readings must be completed before each class.